College of Medicine Exam Policies

 - You test when you are not scheduled and another student is unable to access a computer.

 - You are in the testing center after the entire exam period has ended.

 - You transcribe questions in any form, remove notes made on scratch paper, or provide information about any aspect of the examination to students who have not taken the examination.
 By taking the examination, each student pledges that he or she has neither given nor received any help on the examination.

-- You use a cell phone, PDA, or other electronic equipment while taking an exam.
+- You use a cell phone or other electronic equipment while taking an exam.

-- You may use a pen or pencil and the scratch paper provided in the Computer Testing Center while taking the examination to work out problems or to write notes indicating those questions that you might want to review.
+- You will use the pencil and scratch paper provided in the computer lab while taking the examination to work out problems or to write notes indicating those questions that you might want to review.
 This may begin only after logging into the examination.
 Used scratch paper must be discarded in the wastebasket provided.
-Do not remove scratch paper from the Computer Testing Center.
+Do not remove scratch paper from the computer lab.

 - You are permitted to take breaks during the time allocated for the examination but additional time will not be provided.
-Minimize disruptions when entering and leaving the Computer Testing Center.
-The door to the room must remain closed at all times (no propping open) and you must use your ID card to re-enter.
+Only one male or female student my leave the computer lab at a time and must enter and exit at the front of the computer lab.
+Please make an effort to minimize disruptions when entering and leaving the Computer Testing Center.